arunkumar-raj/zensmarttest/README.md

 Install pgsql, If in case you got error connecting it on PHP find extension in php.ini (extension=pdo_pgsql extension=pgsql) uncomment these extensions.

+- Create a Database in pgsql and connect it by changing credentials in .env file
+- Use php artisan migrate --seed to create tables and seed it with default values

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).